 Calling this function on a Linux device (like the Raspberry Pi) will save the dhcp\dict to a JSON file located in the program's working directory.

+filename: str

-filename : str The name of the json file to be used.
-This value should end in a ".json"
+The name of the json file to be used.
+This value should include a file extension (like ".json" or ".txt").